iamkirankumaryadav/DAX/Aggregation.md

     <tr><td><a href=#min>MIN | MINX</a></td></tr>
 </table>

+You can compute the `Aggregate`of one column, but cannot compute aggregate of an `expression`

 `Aggregation` function returns a `Scalar` value to a column or an expression evaluated by iterating a table expression.

 ### AVERAGE